carloslfu/BBlocks.js/CONTRIBUTING.md

 For coding TODOs search 'TODO' in the project or visit the [trello board][BBlocks-trello].

-- Make the build system (with Grunt).
-- Make a github wiki with DOCS.md
-- Make getting started guide.

 ##Features that will be implemented.

 - Interaction between objects (Workspaces, blocks ...).